Two people garden in front of some brick flats, there are spades and garden forks in the foreground

 A flowering, rambling crab apple against a blue sky

 The small crab apple tree, Malus sylvestris, is both a pretty addition to a garden and great for wildlife, supporting about 93 different species of insect in the UK.
-The flowers it produces in May are great for pollinators whilst its small fruits, which are about two and a half centimetres across and ripen in October, provide food for birds and small mammals.
+The flowers it produces in May are great for pollinators whilst its small fruits, which are about 2.5cm across and ripen in October, provide food for birds and small mammals.

 The word crab comes from the Norse word skrab, meaning small and rough.
-Crab apple trees can reach up to 10 metres in height, have thorny branches and grow as a shrub. © Peter Turner Photography/ Shutterstock
+Crab apple trees can reach up to 10m in height, have thorny branches and grow as a shrub. © Peter Turner Photography/ Shutterstock

 What are we planting in our gardens?

-Here at the Museum, we're exploring the impacts of climate change as part of our Urban Nature Project.
+Here at the Natural History Museum, we’re exploring the impacts of climate change on urban nature.

 We’re looking to the future by planting Mediterranean species, such as cork oaks and stone pines, in our new gardens.

-Our scientists will be collecting and monitoring biodiversity in our gardens to see how nature uses and adapts to these new plant species.
+Our scientists are collecting and monitoring the biodiversity present to see how nature uses and adapts to these new plant species.

 Planting for a changing climate